liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/04-upgrading-7.1-themes-7.2/01-upgrading-7-1-themes-7-2-intro.markdown

 5. Run `gulp init` from the theme's root directory to update the path of the app server to point to the new 7.2 app server.

 There you have it!
-The theme is ready to run on @product-ver@.
+The theme is ready to run on @sharepoint-ver@.